Nsustain/nsustain.com/README.md

 [Security Hall of Frame](./HALL-OF-FRAME.md) is dedicated for those who helped us make Naustain a better, safer place ❤️
-If you found a vulnerability,
-please email security@nsustain.com
+If you discover a vulnerability, please email security@nsustain.com

 <br>